 Only a few vegan foods, such as nutritional yeast and cholera, are high in vitamin B12.
 So, vegans should take vitamin B12 supplements to meet the daily recommended intake of 2.4 mcg.

-What are the benefits of taking vitamin B12?
+What are the health benefits of vitamin B12?

-Vitamin B12 is required for red blood cell formation, and neurological function.
+Vitamin B12 is required for red blood cell formation and good neurological function.

 Moreover, vitamin B12 plays an important role in the synthesis of DNA, hormones, and proteins.

-How much vitamin B12 should you take per day?
+How much vitamin B12 do we need a day?

 Most people need 2.4 mcg of vitamin B12 a day.
-Pregnant women need 2.6 mcg per day.
-Furthermore, lactating women need 2.8 mcg of vitamin B12 per day.
+Pregnant women need 2.6 mcg and lactating women need 2.8 mcg of vitamin B12 per day.

 Most noteworthy, vitamin B12 is low in toxicity.
 We can consume a much higher dosage than the recommended.
 According to studies, even a daily dosage of 1,000 mcg is unlikely to cause any health risks.

 How much vitamin B12 should you take per week?

-Certainly, consult your physician.
-Especially, if you’re in medication.
-It seems that medication might adversely affect vitamin B12 levels.
+Above all, you should consult your physician.
+Especially, if you’re taking medication, as it might affect vitamin B12 levels.